Wild Cherry Bark: 10 Health Benefits, How to Use, and Side Effects

 Respiratory:

 Coughs and other respiratory complaints have traditionally been treated with wild cherry bark.
-It has excellent natural expectorant properties, which means it can aid in the removal of phlegm or mucus from the respiratory system.
+It has excellent natural expectorant properties, which means it can aid in removing phlegm or mucus from the respiratory system.
 People have traditionally used wild cherry to treat bronchitis, tuberculosis, asthma, catarrh, scrofula, and coughs.

 Sedative: